Sandex/scoop-supernova/README.md

 Now you have two ways to connect PHP to the Apache.

-1. Connect PHP to Apache via FSGI (recommended)
+1. Connect PHP to Apache via FCGI (recommended)

 At first install fcgi module: